nautobot/nautobot-app-netbox-importer/docs/dev/importer.md

 The initial step requires creating a `SourceAdapter()`.
 To configure global importer settings, use `adapter.configure()`.
 The following arguments are available:

-- `ignore_content_types` to skip certain source models during the import.
+- `disable_content_types` to skip certain source models during the import.
 - `ignore_fields` to skip specific fields across all models.

 Customize individual models that differ from the Nautobot model using `SourceModelWrapper()`.
 This is achieved through `adapter.configure_model(content_type: ContentTypeStr)`.
 You can specify additional arguments like: